Table of Contents

 5. Ohio Boat Bill of Sale

-You will find that there is no official bill of sale form available from the Ohio Department of Natural Resources (DNR); however, you may draft your own or use a pre-drafted form online.
-A bill of sale can be used to prove ownership of a vessel in some circumstances (see below).
+You will find that there is no official bill of sale form available from the Ohio Department of Natural Resources (DNR); however, you may create your own boat bill of sale.
+A boat bill of sale can be used to prove ownership of a vessel in some circumstances (see below).
 As such, it is important that bills of sale contain all of the following:

 - The names, addresses, driver’s license numbers, and signatures of the buyer and seller